YaoYinYing/PPRCODE_Guideline/README.md

 **RNA**:
 > Predicted RNA bases which the PPR codes may conbined with.

-### _Q_: Why the PPR code and RNA prediction result of my sequence looks like a mess?
+### _Q_: Why does the PPR code and RNA prediction result of my sequence look like a mess?
 We identify the sequence and motifs of a PPR protein by its similarity to the general P-type PPR.
 Sequences with low identity will hardly be predicted.
 So it is recommended to make your own manual correction of the analysis result if there still exist problems.
 The program cannot make everything as perfect as we wish to.